Should you use DISC for Hiring?

 Ensure that your hiring assessment was tested for reliability and is validated for hiring.
 Laws for hiring vary based on locations, and it’s always important to know what your local laws are when using a hiring assessment.

-The most important aspect to choosing a hiring assessment is making sure that you or your organization are able to use it effectively.
-We have evaluated multiple tools and would love to discuss the tools we feel are most effective.
+The most important aspect of choosing a hiring assessment is making sure that you or your organization can use it effectively.
+We have evaluated multiple tools and would love to discuss the ones we feel are most effective.